Command-Line Monitoring of Nodes#

 n2: {}

-Compute node n1 is currently down because of a "boot timeout".
-This means that the node attempted to boot, and the node's initial "up" status message to the head node was not received.
+• Compute node n1 is currently down because of a "boot timeout".
+This means that the node attempted to boot and the node's initial "up" status message to the head node was not received.
 This could happen due to a boot failure such as a missing network driver, a networking failure preventing the node from communicating with the head node, or if the cw-status-updater service provided by the clusterware-node package is not running on the compute node.
 Other possible values for down_reason include "node stopped sending status" or "clean shutdown".

-scyld-nodectl status --refresh
+cw-nodectl status --refresh

-This mode can be useful when adding new nodes to the system by booting them one at a time as described in Node Creation with Unknown MAC address(es).
+The --refresh mode can be useful when adding new nodes to the system by booting them one at a time as described in Node Creation with Unknown MAC address(es).